Selling Your House at a Loss: Consider These Options When Your Home Turns into a Financial Burden

 Online home value estimate

-HomeLight’s Home Value Estimator offers a quick, easy jumping off point for determining your home’s value estimate based on current market trends.
+HomeLight’s Home Value Estimator offers a quick, easy jumping-off point for determining your home’s value based on current market trends.

 Your trusted mortgage advisor

-If you’re just starting to struggle and you haven’t yet missed a payment, look into available refinance options to find out if there’s a way to lower your monthly payment.
+If you’re just starting to struggle and haven’t yet missed a payment, look into available refinance options to see if there’s a way to lower your monthly payment.

 Your lender or loan servicer

-Contact your mortgage lender or servicer to ask about what options are available to you if you can no longer make your mortgage payment or if you’ve already missed a few payments.
-Each lender manages their own processes, requirements, and timelines for loss mitigation avenues such as forbearance and loan modification, says Helali.
+Contact your mortgage lender or servicer to ask about what options are available to you if you can no longer make your mortgage payment or have already missed a few payments.
+Each lender manages its own processes, requirements, and timelines for loss mitigation avenues such as forbearance and loan modification, Helali says.

-And don’t be afraid to ask about specific options.
-“It’s kind of [the mortgage servicers’] job to provide these options to folks when they say that they’re having a little trouble,” says Helali.
+Don’t be afraid to ask about specific options.
+“It’s kind of [the mortgage servicers’] job to provide these options to folks when they say that they’re having a little trouble,” Helali says.
 But “it’s always good to ask specifically for these [options] by name,” he adds.

 Distressed sales real estate agent